hyn0027/hyn0027.github.io/_pages/recruit.md

 ## Eligibility

-- 18 years or older
+- Age 18+
 - Experience working on software or applications with ML models and able to discuss that experience
-  _*No experience in safeguards or risk management is required.
-No confidential or proprietary information will be requested.*_
+  *No experience in safeguards or risk management is required.
+No confidential or proprietary information will be requested.*
 - Currently residing in the U.S.
 - Comfortable coding in Python
 - Comfortable communicating in English